Compiling a CMSSW package

 git commit -m "Add ZPeakAnalysis"

-When trying to compile the code in GitLab, the ZPeakAnalysis
+When compiling the code in a GitLab pipeline, the ZPeakAnalysis

 needs